Send the link below via email or IMCopy

-These subordinating conjunctions prevent the sentence from being a complete thought, since they require further information.
+Remember: subordinate clauses are not a complete thought, since they require further information.

 Adverb clauses will answer these questions about a verb: how, when, why, where, or to what extent.
 Though adverbs may do other things, they will always help clarify information.

 Adverbs clauses are the easiest of the three

 types to identify.

 , the books (subject) are (verb) better."
 The clause "although.... movies" does not express a complete thought.